JBourds/chrispy/README.md

-# Chrispy (name WIP)
+# Chrispy

 Author: Jordan Bourdeau

-Arduino library for doing multi-channel concurrent recording.
+Arduino library for high frequency concurrent recording across multiple audio channels.
+Built and tested on custom board running an ATMega 2560 processor.
 Developed as part of the CIROH-research project at the University of Vermont.